 Dynamically creates a batch of mixture models, with intelligent defaults.
 See Details for more information.

-Syntax for the model; either a character string, or a list of
+Syntax for the model; either a character string, or a list of character strings, or a list of

 objects.
-See Details.
+See Details.- classes

-A vector of integers, indicating which class solutions to
+A vector of integers, indicating which class solutions to generate.

-generate.
 Defaults to 1L.
+E.g.,

-E.g., classes = 1:6
+classes = 1:6

-classes = c(1:4, 6:8)
+,classes = c(1:4, 6:8)

 .